zazaserty/zaquartz/content/Semestre 3/Comparative politics/Séance 3-Regime II.md

 - Democracy can be seen as a solution to this problem: Because power is always temporary (until the next election), you can afford to hand it over to your opponent (and fight for winning it back).
 - An aspect particularly emphasised by minimal definitions of democracy (Schumpeter/Przeworski).
 	- *Democracy is when parties lose elections*.
-### Succession in democracies
+#### Succession in democracies
 - In democracies, there are mechanisms for replacing party leaders that have become a burden on the party (Liz Truss had to resign as UK prime minister after 7 weeks).
 - Presidential systems typically impose term limits.
 - Even democracies run into the problem of how to get rid of leaders:
 	- Sometimes very strong incumbency advantages: in the US senate, the longest serving senator was elected in 1980, 6/100 senators are older than 80->gerontrification.
-### Succession in autocracies
+#### Succession in autocracies
 - Particular challenge for autocracies: how to organise the turnover of power without competitive elections.
 	- Last week Przeworski/Limongi: ==a crucial moment which may lead to the advent of democracy==.
 	- Autocracies dont have elections (main instrument).
 - The incumbent powerholder may die/become old or ill/may become unpopular (with elites).
 	- And there is no organised opposition or way to force replacement inside the regime.
 - This can threaten the stability of the regime.
-- Autocracies seek *organised certainty*, they want to avoid *ruled open- endedness* (Gerschewski 2023, p.
+- Autocracies seek *organised certainty*, they want to avoid *ruled open-endedness* (Gerschewski 2023, p.
 4).
 - Therefore, there is no regular turnover of power and no routine in dealing with uncertainty.
 - Thus, the moment of uncertainty after a leader dies is particularly challenging.
 	- One solution is picking the oldest son, if he's competent enough (recent innovation).
-	- This happens with any non-democratic organisation.
+	- This happens with any non-democratic organisation and isn't limited to regimes.
 #### The catch-22 of autocratic succession
 *The core problem of medieval succession politics finds echoes in the contemporary world.
 In today’s authoritarian regimes, the challenge is the same as in Europe’s past: to groom a successor who can placate the elites without risking that this successor will hasten the power transfer via a coup.
 Faced with this choice between a rock and a hard place, most contemporary authoritarian rulers choose not to groom a successor for fear of the Crown Prince Problem.
 One of the consequences is that many dictatorships do not outlive the death of their first leader.*
 ### Types of Non-democracies